 A left-arm spinner who seized his long-awaited Test chance against Sri Lanka, becoming Australia's oldest debutant in over three decades.

-Jon Holland's cricket career is a testament to patience and the virtue of being in the right place at the right time.
-A crafty left-arm orthodox bowler from Victoria, he spent years as the nearly-man of Australian spin, perpetually in the shadow of more celebrated names like Nathan Lyon.
-His first-class journey began in 2009, and he became a reliable wicket-taker for the Victoria Bushrangers, known for his flight and subtle variations.
-International recognition seemed to have passed him by until a perfect storm of injuries and selectorial needs in 2016 saw him, at age 29, handed a Baggy Green for a Test in Sri Lanka.
-In doing so, he became Australia's oldest Test debutant since 1985.
+Jon Holland became Australia's oldest Test debutant since 1985 when he received his Baggy Green at age 29 for a Test in Sri Lanka in 2016.
+A crafty left-arm orthodox bowler from Victoria, he spent years as the nearly-man of Australian spin, perpetually in the shadow of Nathan Lyon.
+His first-class journey began in 2009.
+He became a reliable wicket-taker for the Victoria Bushrangers, relying on flight and subtle variations.
+International recognition seemed to have passed him by until a perfect storm of injuries and selectorial needs opened the door.
 While his international opportunities remained limited, that moment was the hard-earned reward for a decade of domestic service, a story that resonates with every club cricketer who dreams of the highest call-up.

 1981–1996